tobenxe/twitter-digest/README.md

-# Tweet Digest ✉️
+# Twitter Digest ✉️
 ---
 A netlify lambda function to send you email digests of twitter lists.

-I decided to create tweet digest to help me spend less time on social media.
+I decided to create twitter digest to help me spend less time on social media.
 Particulary during the COVID-19 global pandemic.

 It is completely free to run.